tylerpearson/serverless-election-aws/README.md

 - It's highly scalable and automatically adjusts based on usage.
 During the peak of Election Day, there would likely be thousands of votes cast per second.
 A properly designed Serverless setup would be able to handle this without blinking an eye.
 - It's cost efficient.
 With it's usage-based pricing, costs are tied very closely to the number of registered voters and votes cast.
 - It shifts operational responsibilities to AWS.
-AWS has some of the best teams in the world working on areas like security and operations, so by running on top of AWS, customers benefit from economies at scale.
+AWS has some of the best teams in the world working on areas like security and operations, so by running on top of AWS, customers benefit from economies of scale.

 ### Why multi-region?